 According to security officials, Germany is in the crosshairs of the Islamic State, even though the country is not involved in the bombing campaign against terrorist targets in Syria and Iraq.
 This has been evidenced by several propaganda videos calling for attacks in Germany and even threatening Chancellor Angela Merkel.
-Numerous German militants have been trained in terrorist camps of the so-called caliphate.
+Numerous German militants have been trained in terrorist camps of the so-called caliphate.6 a Sarfo was interrogated by the Bremen branch of the Verfassungsschutz, the Federal Office for the Protection of the Constitution.

 Around 820 Islamists from Germany have traveled to Syria and Iraq in recent years.
 Most of them have joined the Islamic State.
 At least 140 are said to have been killed; about 14 of them carried out suicide bombings.
-Of those who went to the war zone around a third have already returned to Germany, with some in custody while others are under intense surveillance.
+Of those who went to the war zone around a third have already returned to Germany, with some in custody while others are under intense surveillance.7 b The details on Harry Sarfo's time in Syria are from the transcript of his interrogation seen by the author.